hamvocke/hamvocke.github.io/_drafts/testing_java.md

 **TODO**
 Test the contract (interface) between two services.
 Loose coupling, allow services to evolve on their own without breaking dependencies, foster communication between teams, decouple services and allow omitting flaky and hard to setup end to end testing.

+## Avoid Test Duplication
+Now that you know that you should write different types of tests there's one more pitfall for you to avoid: test duplication.
+While your gut feeling might say that there's no such thing as too many tests let me assure you, there is.
+Every single test in your test suite is additional baggage and doesn't come for free.
+Writing and maintaining tests takes time.
+Reading and understanding other people's test takes time.
+And of course, running tests takes time.

+As with production code you should strive for simplicity and avoid duplication.
+If you managed to test all of your code's edge cases on a unit level there's no need to test for these edge cases again in a higher-level test.
+As a rule of thumb if you've tested something on a lower level, there's no reason to test it again on a higher level.
+If your high-level test adds additional value (e.g. testing the integration with a real database) than this is something you should have, even though you might have tested the same database access function in a unit test.
+Just make sure to focus on the integration part in that test and avoid going through all possible edge-cases again.

 ## Implementing a Test Suite
 Let's see how we can implement a test suite with tests for the different layers of the test pyramid.
 I've created a [sample application](https://github.com/hamvocke/spring-testing) with tests on the different layers of the testing pyramid.
 The codebase contains more tests than necessary and actively contradicts my hint that you should avoid test duplication.
 For demonstration purposes I decided to duplicate some tests along the test pyramid but please keep in mind that you wouldn't need to do this in your codebase.